flybywiresim/docs/docs/simbridge/troubleshooting.md

 netsh advfirewall firewall add rule name="simbridge.local mDNS (out)" dir=out action=allow protocol=UDP remoteport=5353
 ```

-For an advanced guide of this command see the Microsoft documentation:<br/>
+For an advanced guide of this command, see the Microsoft documentation:<br/>
 [netsh advfirewall firewall](https://docs.microsoft.com/en-US/troubleshoot/windows-server/networking/netsh-advfirewall-firewall-control-firewall-behavior){target=new}

 ??? warning "Remove Autogenerated Rules (click to expand)"
     Sometimes Windows has already automatically generated some rules after showing you a firewall dialog when starting SimBridge.

     If you still can't connect to `simbridge.local` these rules might be the cause.
-After adding your own rule as described above you don't need these anymore and they can be deleted.
+After adding your own rule as described above you don't need these anymore, and they can be deleted.

     They usually look like this: